caaarov/finalproject_wildfires_CA/README.md

 For 2020, the model predicts a record number of fires for the San Francisco area.
 By the end of 2020, 9,639 fires had burned 4,397,809 acres – more than 4% of California's acres of land.

-### (3.2) MODELLING STEP 1 | Predicting wildfire size.ipynb: In this jupyter notebook the deployment of STEP 2 for the model of wildfires prediction is documented.
+### (3.2) MODELING STEP 1 | Predicting wildfire size.ipynb: In this jupyter notebook the deployment of STEP 2 for the model of wildfires prediction is documented.

 ** **IN PROGRESS** **